 No-code to Put an End to the Software Maintenance Drama🔗

 The software industry has peculiar dynamics.
-It differs from the other traditional sectors of the economy with its culture, high turnover rate and dizzying speed of technological change.
+It differs from the traditional sectors of the economy with its culture, high turnover rate and dizzying speed of technological change.
 Another huge difference between the software industry and other traditional sectors of the economy involves the product development process.
-In the manufacturing sector, product development process is over once the product hits the market: Once a new model of car or home appliance is launched, the design and development teams can focus on another project, having only to revisit the earlier project to assess customer feedback and work on a facelift model.
+In the manufacturing sector, the product development process is over once the product hits the market: Following the launch of a new model of car or home appliance, the design and development teams can focus on another project, having only to revisit the earlier project to assess customer feedback and work on a facelift model.
 In the software industry, however, the launch of a product is only the start of a more dynamic process in the Software Development Life Cycle (SDLC).

 Maintenance is the biggest part within the SDLC because, according to Meir M. Lehman, the scholar who canonized the laws of software evolution, maintenance is nothing but evolutionary development.
 In other words, it is not a particular stage that kicks in at some point in the product’s life cycle, but rather the whole development the product goes through after its launch.
 If the pre-launch development is the tip of the iceberg, maintenance is the huge mass of ice submerged in water.